 The output D8 drop raster is calculated as the difference in z-value divided by the path length between the cell centres, expressed in percentages.
 For adjacent cells, this is analogous to the percent slope between cells.
 Across a flat area, the distance becomes the distance to the nearest cell of lower elevation.
 The result is a map of percent rise in the path of steepest descent from each cell.

 Calculate flow accumulation

-The tool is part of hydrological_analysis.py.

-This tool calculates the flow accumulation raster based on the input filled raster.
+Outline: it calculates the flow accumulation raster based on the input filled raster.

+Source: this tool is part of hydrological_analysis.py.

+Description:

-It is composed of one arcpy tool and has the following workflow:
+This tool is composed of one arcpy tool and has the following workflow:

 FlowAccumulation(inFlowDirection)

+Flow accumulation [link]

 This tool creates a raster of accumulated flow into each cell.
 Its usage is summarized below.

 The result of Flow Accumulation is a raster of accumulated flow to each cell, as determined by accumulating the weight for all cells that flow into each downslope cell.